paulAlexSerban/rnd---docker/examples/drupal_postgress_v1/readme.md

-# Basic Drupal with Postgress Database V1
+# Basic Drupal with PostgresSQL Database V1
-* docker-compose drupal and postgress
+* docker-compose drupal and PostgresSQL
 * in `drupal.Dockerfile`, git gets installed in the drupal container and then bootstrap is cloned